zs0302/Leary-lab-manual/README.md

 Definitions:

 Policy: Staff are required to follow the hospital-wide dress code outlined here, as well as departmental standards for correct uniform/scrubs or business attire.
-The standards of this policy, as well as departmental standards, are to be complied with by staff during their regular scheduled work times, as well as during any returns to the hospital (“call”, extra work hours).
+The standards of this policy, as well as departmental standards, are to be complied with by staff or student during their regular scheduled work times, as well as during any returns to the hospital (“call”, extra work hours).

 Procedure: STANDARDS
 1. General Appearance
 *	Staff appearance should convey an image of competence and seriousness of purpose that inspires confidence in our patients, visitors and fellow staff members.
 *	Personal hygiene should be maintained and body free of unpleasant odor.
 *	Fingernails should be kept clean and trimmed.
-Artificial nails are prohibited fir anyone providing direct patient care.
+Artificial nails are prohibited for anyone providing direct patient care.
 *	Mustaches/beards and sideburns should be neatly trimmed.
-*	Hair shall be cleaned, neatly combed, and if longer than should length, worn in such a way as to not interfere with required job duties.
+*	Hair shall be cleaned, neatly combed, and if longer than shoulder length, worn in such a way as to not interfere with required job duties.
 *	The use of jewelry should not be excessive and should not unreasonably draw attention to the wearer.
 Jewelry that would pose a safety issue to the wearer or others is not permitted.
 *	All tattoos shall be free of emblems, slogans, or symbols that depict alcohol, illicit substances or paraphernalia, gang-related, intolerant beliefs, nudity, sex, obscene language, gambling, or antisocial comments/graphics, or must be covered on duty.
 2. Clothing